rocketmlhq/rmldnn/tutorials/seismic_facies_classification/README.rst

 .. image:: ./figures/parihaka.png
   :width: 650

-The dataset consists of a 3D image (in numpy format) of size 782 x 590 x 1006 stored in (x, y, z) order.
+The dataset consists of a 3D image of size 782 x 590 x 1006 stored in (x, y, z) order.
 Labels corresponding to the training data are integers from 0 to 3, arranged as an array of the same shape (the original Parihaka dataset contains 6 labels but, for the purpose of this tutorial, we combined 3 low-population classes together and created a 4-class dataset that will train faster).